xma711/notebook/linux/linux_distros/gentoo/README.md

 Reference: http://wiki.gentoo.org/wiki/Wifi

-After the wifi is detected, then follow the guide in ../wifi/README.md to set up the wifi connection using wpa_supplicant
+After the WiFi is detected, then follow the guide in ../wifi/README.md to set up the WiFi connection using wpa_supplicant